Some pet owners may be tempted to use isopropyl alcohol or hydrogen peroxide to clean the wound of their pet Leopard gecko.

 While bandages certainly provide benefits and are necessary for certain types of wounds, they can, unfortunately, cause complications, especially if applied inappropriately.

-For example, potential bandage complications include tissue death if a bandage is applied too tightly and infection if a wet or dirty bandage is left in place.
+For example, potential health complications due to bandages include tissue death if a bandage is applied too tightly and infection due to poor hygiene if a wet or dirty bandage is left in place.

-Therefore, if your gecko has a severe wound, it is especially important to consult your veterinarian.
+Therefore, if your gecko has a severe wound or mouth rot, it is especially important to consult your veterinarian.

 How to Adjust Your Injured Leopard Gecko’s Environment